SS United States: Propulsion

 The ship's power plant was developed in unusual cooperation with the Navy, leading to a militarized design.
 The ship never used US Navy equipment; the designers opted for civilian variants of military models.
-The engine room arrangement was similar to that of large warships such as the Forrestal-class aircraft carriers, with isolated engineering spaces, and redundancies and backups in onboard systems.
+The engine room arrangement was similar to that of large warships such as the s, with isolated engineering spaces, and redundancies and backups in onboard systems.

 In normal service, the ship could theoretically generate 310000 lb of steam per hour, at 925 psi and 975 F, using eight US Navy-type M-type boilers; however, they were operated at 54% of their capacity.
 The boilers were divided among two engine rooms, four in each.
 Babcock & Wilcox designed the ship's boilers and manufactured those in the forward engine room; the other boilers were made by Foster Wheeler and were located aft.

-A colorized B&W photograph of SS United States taken during her sea trials.
+A colorized black-and-white photograph of SS United States taken during her sea trials.
 The ship's name, and a U.S. flag on her foremast, have been added.
 (They were missing during her sea trials.)

 Steam from the boilers turned four Westinghouse double-reduction geared turbines, each one connected to a drive shaft.
-Each turbine could generate approximately 60,000 shaft horsepower (shp), or 240,000 shp total.
-If at flank speed, initial designs estimated 266,800 shp from 1100 F steam at 1145 psi could be generated.
+Each turbine could generate approximately 60000 shp, or 240000 shp total.
+If at flank speed, initial designs estimated 266800 shp from 1100 F steam at 1145 psi could be generated.

 The turbines turned four shafts, each of which rotated a propeller 18 ft in diameter.
 Owing to the designers' previous military experience, each propeller was made to efficiently rotate in either direction, allowing the ship to efficiently move forward or backwards, and to limit cavitation and vibrations.
 The two inboard propellers were five-bladed—a key secret of the design—and the outboard two had four.
 This aspect was one of the concepts that allowed the ship to achieve high speeds.